-Yolanda McRae just completed her fourth season as an assistant coach for the Razorbacks, having joined the program with head coach Courtney Deifel prior to the 2015-16 season.
+Yolanda McRae just completed her fifth season as an assistant coach for the Razorbacks, having joined the program with head coach Courtney Deifel prior to the 2016 season.
 McRae was part of Deifel’s coaching staff at Maryland.
 Along with her time at Maryland, the Dublin, Ga., native has previous experience at Georgia, Georgia Tech and Virginia.

 The 2019 season was one of the most impressive offensive seasons by the Razorbacks in Arkansas history.
 As a team, the Hogs finished with a .288 batting average, second-best in Arkansas history.
 The Razorbacks also recorded a .445 slugging percentage and a .374 on-base percentage, both top three season performances by a team.

 McRae has guided the growth of outfielder Hannah McEwen, who in 2019 recorded a .386 average at the plate, the highest by any Razorback ever.
 McEwen finished the regular season McEwen started the season named to Softball America’s Top 100 Player Rankings and finished her sophomore campaign as a First Team All-SEC selection.
 She is only the second Razorback to earn first-team honors, and only 1-of-3 to garner All-SEC recognition in back-to-back seasons.

 Working day-to-day with the Razorbacks’ hitters since her arrival in Fayetteville, McRae saw a 24-point increase (.260 to .284) from 2016 to 2017.
 Arkansas finished seventh in the SEC in batting average, up from 12th in the previous season.
 The offense also generated 54 more runs—in one fewer game—from season one to two under McRae’s watch.